Opentrons/opentrons/api/docs/v2/robot_position.rst

 .. warning::

-	These default speeds were chosen because they're the maximum speed Opentrons knows will work with the gantry.
+	These default speeds were chosen because they're the maximum speeds that Opentrons knows will work with the gantry.
 Your robot may be able to move faster, but you shouldn't increase this value unless instructed by Opentrons Support.

 .. versionadded:: 2.0